Module adcp.server.mcp_tools

 Automatically injects context passthrough: if the request contains a

 contextfield, it is echoed back in the response (ADCP requirement).
-Handlers no longer need to callinject_context()manually.Args
+Handlers no longer need to callinject_context()manually.Typed params (closes #214).
+When the handler method declares its

 handler- The ADCP handler instance